rarief/simple-password-recovery-microservice/README.md

 ## Config

-To run the project in a different environment, some changes can be made in the configs file.
+To run the project in a different environment, some changes can be made in the config files.

 Config for Web Client: `web/config.php`